scalacenter/scalafix/docs/developers/tutorial.md

 that Scalafix can load the rule by it's name `rules = [ NoLiteralArguments ]`.
 Consult the JDK
 [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html)
-documentation to learn more about how Scalafix loads rules
+documentation to learn more about how Scalafix loads rules.

 ```diff
   fix.NamedLiteralArguments
 + fix.NoLiteralArguments
 ```

+Note that the _name_ of the rule is the string passed as an argument to `SyntacticRule`.
+While usually it is named after the class, they can be different.
+Keep in mind it's the fully-qualified class name listed in `scalafix.v1.Rule`, and it's the rule name that Scalafix can then use.

 We create a new input file to test `NoLiteralArguments`.